 5

-If you're interested in attending, please email Andrew at: stewardship@bluehillheritagetrust.org so we get a sense of participation numbers for the day.
+Please, email if you're interested in attending, so we can get a sense of participation numbers for the day.

 **BHHT Volunteer Days occur twice a month throughout the spring - fall seasons.
 Every 1st and 3rd Thursday of the month from 1-4pm (unless otherwise specified).
 Mark your calendars and check out postings regularly for information on up-coming dates, tasks and locations**